cchas/jquery_single_image_upload_plugin/README.md

 - url_spinner: path to the spinner image.
 Default: "img/spinner.gif"
 - url_upload: path to the server upload script.
 Default: "upload.php"
-- url_default_image: path to an image shown by default.
+- src: path to an image shown by default.
 For example, if you want to update an avatar, the stored avatar will be shown.
 Default: ""
 - field_name: name of the field that the server will recieve.
 In PHP, you will have it in the $_FILES variable.
 Default: "upl".
 - data: an object containing some data you may want to pass by POST to the server.
 Default: {}
 - lang: an object containing the plugin messages.
 You can update them with translations, for example.
 Default: